raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 You can now boot from a USB mass storage device in the same way as booting from an SD card - see the following section for further information.

-## Raspberry Pi 3B+, Compute Module 3+

-The Raspberry Pi 3B+ and Compute Module 3+ support USB mass storage boot out of the box: no changes to the OTP memory are required.
+## Booting from the USB mass storage device

 The [procedure](../../../installation/installing-images) is the same as for SD cards - simply image the USB storage device with the operating system image.